containerbuildsystem/osbs-docs/docs/build_process.rst

       to koji metadata)
     - for operator bundle builds, archive with operator manifests
     - for builds which use remote sources, json and archive with remote sources
+    - icm.json (image content manifest)

+icm.json is including components for rpms, pnc artifacts and remote sources from cachito and is in CycloneDX format `cyclonedx`_, with following differences:

+    - each component has also key "build_dependency" (boolean), if components are from the last stage or from the last parent image it is set to True, if components are from other than the last parent it is set to False
+    - at the top level of json there is key "incompleteness_reasons" which indicates reasons why image content manifest is incomplete

 Source koji build contains:
     - osbs-build.log (logs from pipeline run)